hotdogdevourer/FBS-Synthesizer/README.md

 Or not if you already have the library.

 Please note that it's made for Windows-style file paths, so you may need to tweak it when trying to run.

+This has been barely debugged, so bugs may/will occur.